 Homework Doesn’t Boost Your Performance

 It is considered that home tasks are not able to make your grades better; sometimes, they even make it worse.
 Of course, it goes about typical assignments that are time-consuming.
 When you need to write an essay when you want to watch a movie or spend these hours with friends, it creates a rather negative attitude towards the whole education system.
-If students are not motivated to study, a pile of homework won’t help them to improve the performance.
+If students are not motivated to study, a pile of homework won’t help them to improve their performance.

 So, wrapping up, this coin definitely has two sides.
 Some schools have already implemented projects without homework, especially for younger students.
 But there are still a lot of educational institutions that find this form of study pretty useful.
 So, if you’re required to provide homework, do your best to get the most out of it.